Subscribe to Our Newsletter

 Our Tape Storage Solutions Use Significantly Less Energy than Disk

-Tape systems consume about 87% less energy than equivalent amounts of hard disk storage and can produce up to an 87% reduction in CO2 emissions.
+Tape systems consume about 87% less energy than equivalent amounts of hard disk storage and can produce up to a 97% reduction in CO2 emissions.

 Disks are high energy consumers for a number of reasons.
 They're constantly "spinning" 24/7, consuming electricity and generating heat that needs to be cooled by expensive air conditioning equipment.
 Tape storage remains idle in a library slot or on a shelf when not in use, consuming no energy, which means far less CO2 is emitted into the atmosphere when compared to disk.